 The canes that produced berries the year before will be dead, so cut them down to the ground.
 Cut any other canes that have been damaged by the cold (they will be brown and brittle) down to the ground as well.

 Now you are going to thin the canes.
-There shouldn’t be any more then 4-6 canes per hill.
+There shouldn’t be any more than 4-6 canes per hill.
 Choose the 4-6 most vigorous canes and cut the rest out down to the ground.
 If the plants are still young, chances are they haven’t produced enough canes yet, so skip this step.

 Next, you need to work on the lateral or side branches where the berries develop.
 For each side branch, count 8-10 buds away from the cane and then cut the rest off at that point.

 You’re all done for the moment, but black raspberries should be topped 2-3 times during the next few months to facilitate lateral (fruiting) branches and to increase the strength of the cane so it grows more erect.
-Prune the raspberries to 36 inches in height at this time; this is called topping.
-Basically, you are pinching out or cutting off the shoot tips, which will encourage the lateral growth and result in higher berry production.
+Prune the raspberries to 36 inches (91.5 cm.) in height at this time; this is called topping.
+Basically, you are pinching out or cutting off the shoot tips, which will encourage lateral growth and result in higher berry production.
 After July, the canes become weaker, and you can cease pruning until early fall again.

 For dormant pruning, remove all dead, damaged, and weak canes.
 Thin remaining canes to five to ten canes per plant.
-Lateral branches should be headed back to 4 to 7 inches (for blacks) or 6 to 10 inches (for purples).
+Lateral branches should be headed back to 4 to 7 inches (10-18 cm.) for blacks or 6 to 10 inches (15-25.5 cm.) for purples.
 More vigorous plants can support longer lateral branches.
-All canes should be topped to 36 inches if they were not topped earlier.
+All canes should be topped to 36 inches (91.55 cm.) if they were not topped earlier.